 “May Ayim und der Blues,” Monatshefte 108.2 (2016): 247–258.

 “Aras Ören and the (West)German Literary Left.”
 Invited contribution for Literature Compass 13.5, Special Issue on Labor Travels, Art Forms, (2016): 324– 331.

 “Brecht on the Turkish Stage: Adaptation, Experimentation, and Theatre Aesthetics in Genco Erkal’s Dostlar Tiyatrosu.”
 German Life and Letters 69.2, Special Issue on Bertolt Brecht (2016): 269–284.

-- 20th and 21st century German and Turkish literature, theater and music
+- 20th and 21st century German literature, theater, and music

 - Cultural studies